10 considerations for a restorative VBAC

 This study highlighted how important it was to not only participate in independent childbirth education classes but to also find a program that included complementary therapies to support normal labour and birth.
 The research showed that this basically halved the intervention rates for births!

 Antenatal classes held at the maternity hospitals are primarily focused on the policies and procedures of the hospital, and what could go wrong and the drugs and interventions that are available, rather than encouraging women and demonstrating how they can birth as naturally as possible and offering alternatives to the medical model.
 However, I never discourage my clients from attending the hospital classes, because knowledge is power.

 For those who can’t attend face-to-face classes, there are plenty of online courses that you can do and this has also been a huge mission of mine; to provide a comprehensive online course, that incorporates live webinars so that I can interact with those who do the course, and you still feel like you have that dedicated person supporting you.

-6. Ask questions and make informed choices on what is right for you and your circumstances – not someone elses!
+6. Ask questions and make informed choices on what is right for you and your circumstances!

 We are all unique – every woman, every pregnancy and every birth experience is unique.

 We are so lucky that we can gain so much information from the internet, but sometimes the information is not accurate or is biased.
 Statistics and information can be manipulated by the person who may want you to make decisions based on their own beliefs or recommendations.

 Make sure you are reading studies correctly – don’t just skip down to the bottom and read the conclusion – what are the numbers really saying?
 A small study is not going to provide the big picture and can be misleading.